LaunchCodeEducation/java-web-dev-wiki/Lesson-10-(Thymeleaf-Views).md

 ## Large Group Thyme (Instructor)

-### Class 10 Topics That Require Careful Attention
+### Lesson 10 Topics That Require Careful Attention

 1. Remind the students that when they start a new project, Java 13 and Gradle 6 are the versions they should use.
 1. Just like lesson 8, lesson 10 includes short videos that provide guided, live-coding practice.
 Remind the students that the text included before and after the clips is NOT intended as a replacement for the videos.